wahani/templates/Readme.md

 Actually this package does not aim at providing parameterized sql-like queries;
 but it implements the core idea behind it.
-Here we can use R-snippets inside expressions, characters, or functions to inject code or rather text:
+Here we can use R-snippets inside expressions, characters, or functions to inject code:

 ```r